WillBrock/JiraTool/README.md

 # Jira command line tool

-Allows viewing, editing, adding and deleting jira content as if it was done on the Jira website.
+Allows viewing, editing, updating and deleting jira content as if it was done on the Jira website.

 ## Features

 * View issue data
 * Update/Add/Delete issue data
+* View issues from JQL query
 * Create new issues
-* View issues from JQL query
 * View issues by user
 * Update/Add versions